Webhooks

 Ping Webhook

-1. Click the Ping button in the user interface (or send a POST /webhooks/{id}/ping request through API).
+1. Click the Ping button in the CVAT UI.
+Alternatively, send a POST /webhooks/{id}/ping request via the API.

-2. CVAT will send a webhook alert to the specified target URL with basic information about the webhook.
+2. CVAT will send a webhook event to the target URL with basic details.

 Key Type Description

-sender object Information about the user who initiated the ping on the webhook.
+sender object Includes information about the user who triggered the ping.

 {